 - ETR 315 Principles of Entrepreneurship 3 credit hours.
 An introductory course intended to provide students with a solid foundation in terms of the vital role played by entrepreneurs and entrepreneurship in the 21st century global economy.
 Emphasis is on entrepreneurship as a manageable process that can be applied in virtually any organizational setting.
 It is also a course that integrates a number of different disciplines, ranging from sociology and psychology to economics, finance, marketing, and human resource management.
 Further, it is a course that mixes theory with practice, and you will be challenged to apply principles, concepts and frameworks to real world situations. - ETR 319 Identification and Evaluation of New Venture Opportunities 3 credit hours.
 Focuses on identifying, discovering and evaluating new venture opportunities.
 Covers criteria tools and dynamics involved in systematic search and creative thinking methods to generate ideas.
 Examines the process and difficulties of analyzing new venture ideas to produce a solid business opportunity.
-Prerequisite: ETR 315 or instructor consent.

-- ETR 320 New Venture Funding 3 credit hours.
+Prerequisite: ETR 315 or instructor consent. - ETR 320 New Venture Funding 3 credit hours.
 The majority of new ventures requires external financing.
 This courses presents to students the different options available to secure funding for their company and analyzes the financial peculiarities of the start-upping process in relation to the different stages of the idea life cycle.
 Aspiring or active entrepreneurs will understand the capital structure of new ventures and the differences between early-stage versus later-stage financing and will learn the main typologies of available financial sources from banks to business angels, venture capital and crowdfunding.
 Prerequisite: ETR 315 and FIN 315. - ETR 390 Experiential Learning Opportunity (ELO) in Entrepreneurship 3 credit hours.
 An experiential learning opportunity in the form of a co-op, internship, or field experience that combines classroom concepts with practical work experience related to the student's major field of study.
 A student must be at least a sophomore, registered with Career Development Services (CDS) and possess/maintain a minimum 2.0 GPA in cumulative and major to register for this course.
 The student's faculty advisor, department chair, and dean must sign-off on an ELO prior to and after completion in order to receive ELO course credit.
 Prerequisite: ELO 250. - ETR 430 Business Planning 3 credit hours.
 Students will study the basic components and varied audiences for the business plan.
 Each student will write a business plan and will be required to present the plan to a panel of business leaders.
 Recommended background for this course: ETR 319 and ETR 320 and MKT 415. - ETR 440 Entrepreneurial Counseling 3 credit hours.
 Students work as counseling teams to professionally support active entrepreneurs and small business managers in the definition of strategies and the identification of solutions for the everyday challenges that their companies face.
-Prerequisite: ETR 390. - ETR 445 Growing and Managing New Ventures 3 credit hours.
-One of the most troublesome aspects of entrepreneurship is running the business once it is started.
-This course focuses on techniques to grow the new venture and how to manage both the growth and operations.
-Considerable emphasis will be placed on expanding existing markets, finding new markets, anticipating the next generation of products, and managing cash flow.
-This course is the capstone course for both the Entrepreneurship Minor and the Management Minor.
-Recommended background for this course: ETR 430, MKT 315.
+Prerequisite: ETR 390. - ETR 445 Challenges of Growing New Ventures 3 credit hours.
+This course aims to equip aspiring and early-stage entrepreneurs with the essential knowledge, skills, and strategies required to navigate the turbulent waters of starting and scaling a new venture.
+Learners will delve into the multifaceted challenges encountered during the growth phase of a startup, drawing upon real-world scenarios and case studies from successful (and not-so-successful) ventures across various industries.
+From securing funding and building a resilient team to devising effective marketing strategies and adapting to market fluctuations, this course offers a holistic exploration of the entrepreneurial journey to develop a robust toolkit to tackle the complexities of scaling new ventures with confidence and resilience.
+Prerequisite: MGT 352 and ETR 319.